 - generated and analysed qualitative and quantitative data on women’s participation in the information society at the national level;

 - and provided qualitative analysis on the factors affecting women’s participation.

-The project demonstrated that contrary to what might be expected, gender patterns in Internet use do not correspond to Internet penetration and that women’s rates of Internet access and use do not automatically rise with national rates of Internet expansion.
+The project demonstrated that contrary to what might be expected, gender patterns in Internet use did not correspond to Internet penetration and that women’s rates of Internet access and use did not automatically rise with national rates of Internet expansion.
 A range of socioeconomic and political factors were identified which affect and frame the gender digital divide, including social and cultural barriers to technology use; education and skill levels; employment and income trends; media and content; privacy and security and location/mode of access.

 The report was co-sponsored by Orbicom, the National Research Centre of Canada, and the Canadian International Development Research Centre (IDRC) and WISAT.